TEENAGE MENTAL HEALTH STATISTICS

 Researchers believe that brain changes in adolescence increase a teen’s vulnerability to depression and anxiety, and play a role in the severe gender disparity in these disorders.

-More than 11% of youth aged 12-17 reports suffering from at least one major depressive episode (MDE) in the past year (2017).
-Major depression is marked by significant and pervasive feelings of sadness that are associated with suicidal thoughts and impair a young person’s ability to concentrate or engage in normal activities.
+More than 11% of adolescents and teens report experiencing at least one major depressive episode in the last year, and the numbers continue to climb.
+Major depression affects everyone differently but is typically marked by significant and pervasive feelings of sadness that impair the ability to concentrate or fully engage in everyday activities.

 The mental health of adolescents and teenagers seems to be worsening.
 Rates of young people with severe depression have increased from 5% in 2012 to 8% in 2015.